Key takeaways

 Reason for prescription

-Along with moderate-to-severe atopic dermatitis (eczema), Dupixent is FDA approved to treat moderate-to-severe asthma, prurigo nodularis, eosinophilic esophagitis (EoE), chronic rhinosinusitis with nasal polyps (CRSwNP), and more recently, chronic obstructive pulmonary disorder (COPD).
-However, it’s shown some versatility in recent studies, so doctors might prescribe it off-label for other skin conditions that aren’t FDA approved.
+Along with moderate-to-severe atopic dermatitis (eczema), Dupixent is FDA approved to treat various other conditions, including moderate to severe asthma, prurigo nodularis, eosinophilic esophagitis (EoE), chronic rhinosinusitis with nasal polyps (CRSwNP), and chronic obstructive pulmonary disease (COPD).
+However, it’s shown some versatility in recent studies, so doctors might prescribe it off-label for other conditions that aren’t FDA approved.
 The issue is that many health plans won’t extend medical benefits for off-label prescriptions.
 Most only issue coverage for treatments approved by the FDA.

 Prior authorization

-Before covering a particular drug—particularly expensive brand-name ones like Dupixent—insurance providers might want to confirm that it’s medically necessary.
+Before covering a particular drug, particularly expensive brand-name ones like Dupixent, insurance providers might want to confirm that it’s medically necessary.
 This process is called prior authorization, and Dr. Arora says that it’s often required due to the cost of the medication.
-However, he says it ends up being approved around 95% of the time.
+However, he says that, in his experience, it ends up being approved around 95% of the time.

 Prior authorization might require the healthcare provider to submit documentation of your symptoms, diagnosis, specialist visits, or other information.
 It also might include step therapy, which requires you to try other, less expensive treatments before moving on to Dupixent.